 Pembroke Police put an end to a high-speed chase that began Tuesday night on Fort Stewart after a motorcycle driver fled from military police.

 March 25, Theft by taking - An officer responded to a possible domestic dispute and was told by a man that he tried to leave the residence after an argument with his girlfriend, but said the woman took his eyeglasses and the battery out of his cell phone and threw them in the backyard.
 The responding officers couldn't find the property in the backyard.
-They noted that no physical contact appeared to have occurred between ...
+They noted that no physical contact appeared to have occurred between the man and his girlfriend.
+The man was advised on what to do if he wanted to press charges.
+Another officer was dispatched to the ...

 Liberty County Superior Court Judge Robert Russell decided Monday there was enough evidence to move the case against Candice Boles forward.